iwebwolverine/courses/solid-principles/dependency-inversion-principle/README.md

 ## D - Dependency Inversion Principle (DIP)

+> The Dependency Inversion Principle emphasizes the importance of decoupling in software architecture.
+By relying on abstractions, not specific implementations, we can create systems that are more modular, flexible, and adaptive to change.

-> - High-level modules should not depend on low-level modules.
+- High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-> - Abstractions should not depend on details.
+- Abstractions should not depend on details.
 Details should depend on abstractions.

 ### Bad Approach